Solar power in Australia

-Solar power is a fast growing industry in Australia.
-As of September 2022, Australia's over 3.27 million solar PV installations had a combined capacity of 28,177 MW photovoltaic (PV) solar power, of which at least 4,258 MW were installed in the preceding 12 months.
-In 2019, 59 solar PV projects with a combined capacity of 2,881 MW were either under construction, constructed or due to start construction having reached financial closure.
-Solar accounted for 9.9% (or 22.5 TWh) of Australia's total electrical energy production in 2020.
+Solar power is a major contributor to electricity supply in Australia.
+As of June 2025, Australia's over 4.16 million solar PV installations had a combined capacity of 41.8 GW photovoltaic (PV) solar power.
+Solar accounted for 19.6% (or 46.7 TWh) of Australia's electrical energy production in the National Electricity Market and South West Interconnected System in 2024.

-The sudden rise in solar PV installations in Australia since 2018 dramatically propelled the country from being considered a relative laggard to a strong leader by mid-2019.
-With an installed photovoltaic capacity of 16.3 GW at the end of 2019, Australia had the second highest per capita solar capacity at 637 watts per capita.
+The sudden rise in solar PV installations in Australia since 2018 dramatically propelled the country from being considered a relative laggard to a strong leader in under two years.
+Australia has the highest per capita solar capacity, now over 1.4kW.

 The installed PV capacity in Australia increased 10-fold between 2009 and 2011, and quadrupled between 2011 and 2016.

 The first commercial-scale PV power plant, the 1 MW Uterne Solar Power Station, was opened in 2011.

-Greenough River Solar Farm opened in 2012 with a capacity of 10 MW.

-The price of photovoltaics has been decreasing and, in January 2013, was less than half the cost of using grid electricity in Australia.
-Using solar to supply all the energy needed would use less than 0.1% of land.
+The price of photovoltaics decreased, and by 2013, the cost of solar power was less than half that of using grid electricity.

-Over 90% of solar panels in Australia are made in China.